paulgeorge35/hooks/README.md

 - `useLocalStorage`: Persist state in localStorage with type safety
 - `useMediaQuery`: React to CSS media query changes
 - `useNumber`: Manage numeric values with increment, decrement, and constraints
+- `usePasswordStrength`: Calculate password strength and criteria
 - `usePrevious`: Access the previous value of a state or prop
+- `useQueue`: Manage a queue with enqueue, dequeue, and reset operations
 - `useStepper`: Manage a stepper with customizable steps and actions
 - `useWebSocket`: Manage WebSocket connections with automatic reconnection
 - `useWindowSize`: Track window dimensions reactively